wookey-project/wookeypedia/sphinx/source/ewok/syscalls/sys_cfg.rst

 """""""""""""""""""""""

 .. note::
-   Syncrhonous syscall, executable in ISR mode
+   Synchronous syscall, executable in ISR mode

 There is some time when we only want the DMA controller to restart a copy action, without modifying any of its properties.
 In that later case, only a reload is needed.
 The kernel only need to identify